-Corporate Governance Policies

-Council of Institutional Investors (reprinted from www.cii.org)
+Corporate Governance Policies, Council of Institutional Investors (reprinted from www.cii.org)

-The ERS believes in carrying forward the Council of Institutional Investors' (CII) goal of instituting strong governance standards at public companies and strong shareholder rights.
-CII believes effective corporate governance and disclosure serve the best long-term interests of companies, shareholders and other stakeholders.
+The ERS understands that instituting strong governance standards at public companies and strong shareholder rights can be supportive of positive investment outcomes.
+The Council of Institutional Investors (CII) works to enhance effective corporate governance and disclosure, which serves the best long-term interests of companies, shareholders, and other stakeholders.
 CII supports shareholders' discretion to employ a variety of stewardship tools to improve corporate governance and disclosure at the companies they own, which includes casting well-informed proxy votes.
 The ERS encourages its investment managers and proxy voting provider to use the Corporate Governance Policies established by the CII to guide proxy voting decisions when casting votes on behalf of the ERS.